-Mindful Alexander Technique (MAT) provides easy mind/body wellness practices for improved posture, body mechanics, breathing and better performance in all activity.
+Mindful Alexander Technique (MAT) provides easy mind/body wellness practices for improved posture, breathing, mobility, and better performance in all activity.

 Unlike yoga and meditation, MAT wellness practices require no special skills, strength or endurance, and are available to all ages & abilities.
 MAT offers a unique, embodied mindfulness practice that allows clients with issues ranging from pain and anxiety to addiction to “start where they are“, as Buddhist nun Pema Chodron puts it.

 The self-directed MAT practices taught in group lessons are the same as those taught in individual private lessons, and “buddy lessons” for two.